ahigerd/galosh/doc/profiles-commands.md

 ## Parameters

-Custom commands may accept parameters.
-In the command line, parameters are separated from the command name by spaces.
-Quotation marks (`"`) can be used to include a space inside a parameter.
+Custom commands can make use of parameters, which are given as additional words in the command line separated by spaces.
+Use quotation marks (`"`) to include spaces inside a parameter.

-Parameters will be substituted into all actions in the command. `%1` will be replaced by the first parameter, `%2` will be be replaced by the second parameter, and so on.
-If fewer than the specified number of parameters are given, any additional references will be removed.
+To use parameters, put placeholders in the actions.
+Like in triggers, placeholders are introduced with a `%` character. `%1` will be replaced by the first parameter, `%2` will be replaced by the second parameter, and so on.

-As an alternative to removing references to parameters, you may instead provide a default value using this format: `%{number:default}`.
-With this syntax, if a parameter is omitted, the default value will instead be substituted into the action.
+If fewer than the specified number of parameters are given, any additional placeholders will be removed.
+As an alternative, you may provide a default value for a placeholder that will be used instead.
+A placeholder with a default value is written as `%{<number>:<default value>}`.
+For example, `%{1:door}` will be replaced with the word "door" if no parameters are provided.

-Add a `+` to a parameter reference to additionally include all parameters following it.
+Add a `+` to a placeholder to additionally include all parameters following it.
+This allows multiple words to be inserted without quotation marks.
 For example, `%2+` will capture the second parameter as well as any other parameters after it. `%*` is an alternative way to write `%1+`.

 ### Examples